layumi/Person_reID_baseline_pytorch/README.md

 Different framework need to be tuned in a different way.

 ## Some News
 **03 Jun 2019:** Testing with multiple-scale inputs is added.
-You can use '--ms 1,0.9' when extracting the feature.
+You can use `--ms 1,0.9` when extracting the feature.
 It could slightly improve the final result.

 **20 May 2019:** Linear Warm Up is added.
 You also can set warm-up the first K epoch by `--warm_epoch K`.
 If K <=0, there will be no warm-up.